Joone History, Family Crest & Coats of Arms

 Joan, Joanna, Jone or Jane (1165-1199), was "Queen of Sicily and Countess of Toulouse, the third daughter and seventh child of Henry II, king of England, and his wife, Eleanor of Aquitaine.
 Born at Angers in October 1165, she was brought up in the abbey of Fontevraud.
 In 1168 Henry offered her hand, without result, to the king of Aragon or the king of Navarre.
 Next year he betrothed her to William II, or the Good, king of Sicily.
 The betrothal seems to have been broken off, for in 1172 William, who was ten years older than Joanna, proposed to marry a daughter of the eastern emperor, Manuel Comnenos."

 Joan, Joanna, Anna or Janet (d.
 1237), was "Princess of North Wales, is described in the ‘Tewkesbury Annals’ as a daughter of John, King of England, ‘and Queen Clemencia,’ words which may possibly represent John's first wife, Isabel of Gloucester. "

 Early Origins of the Joone family

 The surname Joone was first found in Worcestershire where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

 Early History of the Joone family

-Another 121 words (9 lines of text) are included under the topic Early Joone History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Joone research.
+Another 61 words (4 lines of text) are included under the topic Early Joone History in all our PDF Extended History products and printed products wherever possible.